aebaack/csci3308_project/README.md

   * `knex seed:run`
     * This adds new rows into the tables based on the information in the seeds folder
   * `echo "SECRET_KEY=asdf" > .env`
     * This adds a key for passport.js to work.
-This key is not secure when setup this way, but it provides an example
+This key is not secure when set up this way, but it provides an example
   * `node server.js`
 * The server will now be running
 * Navigate to `localhost:3000` in the browser to view the site